JBGruber/atrrr/cran-comments.md

+## Comment

+This is a re-submission after fixing some documentation issues (thank you for pointing them out, Benjamin Altmann).

 ## R CMD check results

-0 errors | 0 warnings | 2 note
+0 errors | 0 warnings | 1 note

 * This is a new release.
-** The suggested title case is not correct as the protocol this package wraps is called AT Protocol.